mre/endler.dev/content/2025/how-to-review-code/index.md

 Asking is better than assuming.
 If you don't understand something, ask the author to explain it.
 Chances are, you're not the only one who doesn't get it.
-On top of that, the author might learn how to make their code more self-explanatory.

 Often, the author will be happy to explain their reasoning.
 Better understanding of the code and the system as a whole can result from this.